Astroner/fast-chat/README.md

 # Hi there
-This is small application for fast chats(to send something from one device to another for example) with end-to-end encryption
+This is a small application for fast chats(to send something from one device to another for example) with end-to-end encryption

 ## Development
 ```sh